TotalFinder is tested to work in macOS 10.9 (Mavericks) and later.

 Please keep in mind that TotalFinder is an add-on which gets loaded into the Finder when you launch

 TotalFinder.app.
 It does not modify your Finder files on the disk.
 TotalFinder is installed as a standalone application.
-But when launched it changes the current instance of Finder running in your computer memory.
+But when launched it changes the current instance of Finder running in memory.
 I call this process TotalFinder injection into Finder.

 System updates from Apple